JeffDeCola/concourse-resource-template/README.md

 ### CHECK

 [check](https://github.com/JeffDeCola/concourse-resource-template/blob/master/build-resource-using-bash/check-in-out/check)
-will get a list of versions from a resource.
+will mimic a list of versions from a resource.

 CHECK stdin,